SzyZuu/SzyZuu/README.md

 # Heyo, I'm SzyZu
-17 year old student with not enough time (actually just very bad time management and lots of time) who tries to make things in Java, C# and JS (and sometimes it works, yay :D)
+17 year old student with bad time management who tries to make things in Java, C# and JS (and sometimes it works, yay :D)

+#

 If you want to make a project with me, just let me know :D